azsk/ADOScanner-docs/01-Setup and Getting started/Readme.md

 Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>" -ProjectNames "<PRJ1, PRJ2,...etc.>"
 ```

-The outcome of the security scan/analysis is printed on the console during SVT execution and a CSV and LOG files are
+The outcome of the security scan/analysis is printed on the console during SVT(Security Verification Test) execution and a CSV and LOG files are
 also generated for subsequent use.

 The CSV file and LOG file are generated under a org-specific sub-folder in the folder